Honors in French

 - F499 - Reading in French for Honors (12 Credits max. for French) P: Approval of Honors Advisor.
 Does not count as 400-level course in residence for major or minor.

-Honors Advisor, French; Professor of French
+Director of Undergraduate Studies, French; Professor of French